We welcome enquiries and applications from Lesbian, Gay, Bisexual and Transgender adopters.

 What about Transgender adopters?

-There are well established organisations that offer support groups and information for LGBT people who have adopted or are thinking of adopting.
+There are well established organisations that offer support groups and information for LGBTQ+ people who have adopted or are thinking of adopting.

-New Family Social promotes the care and upbringing of children by LGBT+ adopters and foster carers by allowing these families to socialise and share support in a safe environment.
+New Family Social promotes the care and upbringing of children by LGBTQ+ adopters and foster carers by allowing these families to socialise and share support in a safe environment.

 It helps to create a wide pool of adopters and foster carers by raising awareness and encouraging and supporting prospective adopters and carers, and by promoting their utilisation and fair treatment.